 The ovaries use Iodine to make estrogen in favor of estriol --the "good" estrogen while helping eliminate the "bad" estrogen responsible for estrogen dominance.

 Estrogen dominance can lead to weight gain and increase the risk of fibrocystic breast disease, uterine fibroids, ovarian cysts, and breast cancer.
 (2, 3)

-Remember how thyroid hormones get converted in the liver under proper conditions?
+Remember how T4 thyroid hormone get converted in the liver?

 Thyroid hormones, in conjunction with cortisol and estrogen, can have a direct impact on weight.

 Estrogen dominance can cause weight gain at any age due to low levels of Iodine and hypothyroidism but may worsen at menopause.
 Without ovulation and progesterone to balance estrogen, estrogen dominance can trigger weight gain, especially in the hips and thighs.
 (3)

 Iodine Deficiency, Thyroid Function, and Insulin Resistance